-Amid this era of disillusionment, Alexandr Engelgardt, a former rector of the St. Petersburg Agricultural Institute, was, like many other members of the intelligentsia, deeply interested in the peasantry and studied the village commune as the basis of genuinely cooperative institutions for the rest of Russian society to emulate.337 After being arrested for suspicions of
+Amid this era of disillusionment, Alexandr Engelgardt, a former rector of the St. Petersburg Agricultural Institute, was, like many other members of the intelligentsia, deeply interested in the peasantry and studied the village commune as the basis of genuinely cooperative institutions for the rest of Russian society to emulate.
+After being arrested for suspicions of such studies becoming political, he was sentenced to a life of permanent internal exile, barred forever from the cities in which the radical discussions took place.
+Returning to his wealthy family estate outside Smolensk, Engelgardt soon received a request from Mikhailovsky's journal 'Notes of the Fatherland' to write about his firsthand experiences with the peasantry in the countryside.
+Prior to the 1874 'to the people' mission, the intelligentsia desperately lacked such a close assessment of the masses.

 Though enthusiastically undertaking this study with the intention to prove and confirm the long-standing theories of the peasant commune as the cornerstone of communal values through which Russia could realize its vision of a direct transition to socialism, his studies instead revealed a disappointing portrait of the peasants.
 Through his Letters from the Country amassed across 15 years, Engelgardt concluded that the traditional peasant way of life was not as the intelligentsia had imagined.
-Specifically, he found that the commune actually did little to redistribute wealth, failed to embrace egalitarianism, and was "strictly patriarchal, even despotic;" additionally, he did not find the values of socioeconomic equality that the Narodnik intellectuals had presumed were central to the communes: "[some] households thrive while the weak are subject to further deprivation."339 But moreover, much of this disappointing reality, he found, was part of a growing national trend: any hints of the communal virtues of the peasantry-the sup-
+Specifically, he found that the commune actually did little to redistribute wealth, failed to embrace egalitarianism, and was "strictly patriarchal, even despotic;" additionally, he did not find the values of socioeconomic equality that the Narodnik intellectuals had presumed were central to the communes: "[some] households thrive while the weak are subject to further deprivation."339 But moreover, much of this disappointing reality, he found, was part of a growing national trend: any hints of the communal virtues of the peasantry-the supposed bulwark against Western modernity-that did indeed still exist were steadily declining and vanishing as a result of what appeared to be the intrusion of capitalist economic forces into the countryside.
+In particular, he noted that, increasingly, the peasants became "deep down as self-interested as their educated, urban counterparts;" as such, each peasant would "gladly become a wealthy kulak if he could."
+Further, the peasant commune's existence became underpinned, now, for reasons that were "purely economic" and based on profit incentives.

-334 Kravchinsky, Underground Russia: Revolutionary Profiles and Sketches from Life, 25-26.
+Kravchinsky, Underground Russia: Revolutionary Profiles and Sketches from Life, 25-26.